 A thorough screening process is key to vetting prospective tenants, yet many landlords just starting out mentioned being too lax in their early days of screening tenants.
 It’s important for your finances and your property to ensure that your tenant screening process is thorough and you are renting to a trustworthy tenant.
 Verifying all their information—including income, employment, credit, and criminal history is critical to making sure you get a tenant who can cover the rent.

 Even if you know a tenant might not have the strongest credit, running a credit check is still important!
-Credit checks can provide you a better insight into why a tenant has acquired bad credit (i.e., filing for bankruptcy, multiple loans, etc.) If you use a landlord management software like RentRedi, you can send the tenant an invitation for a tenant-paid screening (only $30!) to get a full credit, criminal, and background report from TransUnion.
+Credit checks can provide you a better insight into why a tenant has acquired bad credit (i.e., filing for bankruptcy, multiple loans, etc.) If you use a landlord management software like RentRedi, you can send the tenant an invitation for a tenant-paid screening to get full credit, criminal, and eviction reports from TransUnion.

 While it may be cheaper upfront to get a boilerplate lease from a website than to work directly with a real estate lawyer, gaps in the lease could cost you more in the long run.
 Consider this: if the unfortunate case should occur where you need to evict a tenant who has violated the lease, you’re going to want to make sure the lease can hold up in court.
 Investing the time, money, energy upfront into ensuring your lease is ironclad will definitely save you money in the long run in the case of ruined property, court proceedings, lawyer fees, etc.